Off-track betting in New York: Suffolk OTB

 Suffolk Regional Off-Track Betting Corporation covers Suffolk County.
-It operates four branch locations, including its flagship Racing Forum teletheater in Hauppauge.
 It owns and operates Jake's 58 Hotel & Casino in Islandia, under a law authorizing Suffolk OTB to run a casino with up to 1,000 slot machines.
+It also operates two branch locations, including its flagship Racing Forum teletheater in Hauppauge.

 The corporation was under Chapter 9 bankruptcy protection from 2012 to 2020.
 Jake's 58 was opened in 2017 by Delaware North under license from Suffolk OTB; it was purchased by the OTB corporation in 2021 for $120 million.

 Western OTB

 Western Regional Off-Track Betting Corporation covers fifteen counties in Western New York and the cities of Buffalo and Rochester.
-It has nineteen branch offices, and also owns and operates Batavia Downs racetrack and casino.
+It has eight branch offices, and also owns and operates Batavia Downs racetrack and casino.

-Past OTB corporations
+Defunct OTB corporations

 Catskill (1976–2024)

 Catskill Regional Off-Track Betting Corporation covered ten counties in the Catskills and Southern Tier regions.
 Stand-alone OTB locations closed during the COVID-19 pandemic in 2020 and never reopened.

 In 2022, Gov. Kathy Hochul released a long-buried report from the Andrew Cuomo administration, accusing Catskill OTB of waste, mismanagement and hoarding broken equipment.
-That year, the New York State legislature is considering merging Catskill OTB with the more profitable Capital OTB however it was given a lifeline in the state budget for 2023-2024.

-As of 2023, it had 13 locations at various bars, pubs and restaurants.
+That year, the New York State legislature considered merging Catskill OTB with the more profitable Capital OTB however it was given a lifeline in the state budget for 2023–2024.
+That year, in 2023, it had 13 locations at various bars, pubs and restaurants.

-Catskill OTB officially ceased taking bets and closed its operations on November 30, 2024, though it was hoping new legislation and financial assistance could be secured to restructure and reopen at some point in the future.
+Catskill OTB officially ceased taking bets and closed its operations on November 30, 2024, though it hoped new legislation and financial assistance could be secured to restructure and reopen at some point in the future.
 Bettor accounts were transferred to Suffolk OTB.
 In response, the Director of the New York State Gaming Commission blamed the closure on a "pattern of mismanagement that has plagued this organization for years."